DongkyunKimHanyang/KNHANES_CVD/README.md

 Training and evaluation results are automatically created in the ./result directory.

 *The ray package only supports Linux.
 You will not be able to run this program on Windows.

+Original source of BorutaSHAP used in this repository: https://github.com/Ekeany/Boruta-Shap